 - Allowing short breaks throughout the day so they can stretch and benefit from movement

 Secondly, don’t forget that mental health difficulties will affect their physical health too.
-From training mental health first aiders to encouraging one-to-one informal meetings with team leaders and managers, you can put a variety of measures in place to support your staff.
+From training mental health first aiders to encouraging one-to-one informal meetings with team leaders and managers, you can put a variety of measures in place to support your staff and protect them from risk.

 Read this article we published for World Mental Health Day for more details in this respect.
 And remember that our employee assistance programme specialists are here to help.